habitat-sh/habitat/www/source/docs/plan-syntax.html.md

 : Where the running service static data is located. `$pkg_svc_path/static`

 $HAB_CACHE_SRC_PATH
-: The default path where source artifacts are downloaded, extracted, & compiled.
+: The default path where source archives are downloaded, extracted, & compiled.

 $HAB_CACHE_ARTIFACT_PATH
-: The default download root path for package artifacts -- used on package installation.
+: The default download root path for packages.

 $HAB_PKG_PATH
 : The root path containing all locally installed packages.